AcademySoftwareFoundation/openexr-images/Damaged/README.rst

 exception.

-These files have been archived here to permit regression testing, ensuring that fu

-ture modifications to the library do not inadvertently reintroduce a bug that previously existed.
+These files have been archived here to permit regression testing, ensuring that future modifications to the library do not inadvertently reintroduce a bug that previously existed.
 Testing generally requires use of an analysis tool such as the `LLVM sanitizer tool
 <https://github.com/google/sanitizers>`_ or `valgrind